Venafi/aws-private-ca-policy-venafi/README.md

 1. Change `DEFAULTZONE` parameter to the name of the zone that will be used when none is specified in the request.

-1. Click Deploy button to deploy cloudformation stack and wait untill deploy is finished.
+1. Click the Deploy button to deploy the CloudFormation stack for this solution and wait until the deployment is finished.

 1. Add the `DEFAULTZONE` zone (and any other zones you want to pre-load) to the database so the Venafi policy will be retrieved:
     ```bash